(((Manuscript))) Separation Anxiety

 As hard as it was, I gave one of my books to my editor.
-Doing so, it felt like I took a piece of my soul and splayed it before all creation to peruse with eyes of derision and bold judgment!
-It feels like another man is eyeing my woman!
+Doing so, it felt as if I gave a piece of my soul and splayed it before all creation to peruse with eyes of derision and bold judgment--like another man is eyeing my woman!

 I know!
 My sentiment is a bit boorish and downright unevolved in regard to my relationship with my wife.
 It is what it is, though.
 Hiding it or denying it will not change the feeling.
-As educated as I think I am, those basic feelings of possession and jealous are prominent in my psychological profile.
+As educated as I am, those basic feelings of possession and jealousy are prominent in my psychological profile.
 However, if you get my point, that is the purpose of this word-play.
-This article is about how writers can cope with anxiety due to book separation.
+This article is about how writers can experience anxiety due to manuscript separation.

 Mama Bear Effect

-Speaking to my fellow hubber Bill Holland (billybuc), look him up, he informed me that it is quite normal for writers to feel protective of our work.
+Speaking to my fellow writer Bill Holland, look him up, he informed me that it is quite normal for writers to feel protective of our work.
 Of course, he is right!
 We grow with our characters and fall in love with them as they progress through a story that seems to come alive and write itself!

 Writers, especially those of us who are just now getting our manuscripts out to editors, need to know that separation anxiety is normal.

-With any good editor, there will be change suggestions to the manuscript.
+With any good editor, there will be changes suggested to the manuscript.
 Writers live in their stories, they feel and experience everything on a level that is unique--being the creators.
-Writers need to paint a moving picture with all the sights, tastes, feelings, smells and sounds associated with it.
+Writers need to paint a moving picture with all the sights, tastes, feelings, smells, and sounds associated with it.

 While engaged in this effort, a writer might forget to explain a particular aspect of the story or follow up on a particular portion of the story--not because he or she is not aware of that aspect or portion.
-It's because the writer is aware to the point that he or she forgets that an explanation is necessary--hyper-aware.
-To the writer, it may be such a common thing that he or she does not mention it.
+It's because the writer is aware to the point that writers forget that an explanation is necessary--hyper-aware.
+To the writer, it may be such a common thing that he or she doesn't mention it.

 For example, when telling a story about a character set in the 1970's in America, say...
 New Your City, the writer, if in that same historical period writing to a reader who he or she thinks will also be from that historical period. would not think there is a need to explain 8-tracks (look it up).
-The 1990's and 2000's writers would regard CD's the same lack of explanation.
+The 1990's and 2000's writers would give CD's the same lack of explanation.
 Isaiah did not explain what tires meant in his writings in the Bible.
 Shakespeare did not provide footnotes for us readers in modern times.